-Quick: what’s the most expensive part of your trip?
-Flights.
+What’s the most expensive part of your trip?

 If you’re going to spend time finding a good deal, start with your flights.
-They’re the most expensive part of travel, so they offer the biggest opportunity for savings.
+Flight prices are the most expensive part of travel, so they offer the biggest opportunity for savings.
+The trick is knowing how to find the best flight deals—and mastering the art of navigating a booking site.

-In this guide, we’ll point out our favorite flight search engines for finding the best flights, saving money, and booking complex trips.
+In this guide, we’ll share our favorite flight search engines for finding the best flights, saving money, and booking complex trips.
+Whether you need round-trip or one-way tickets, red-eye flight times or a coordinated waltz through a list of airports at the right moment, these sights make it easy to fly with economy fares.

 Editor’s Choice: Hipmunk